meteficha/sp-haskell-2012-01/outline.md

 ### Widgets

+* HTML, CSS, JavaScript and Haskell code in a single bundle.

+* Affects both <body> and <head> (CSS and JS are concatenated in into a single, minified file).

 ### Others

 * Type-safe I18n via messages as data types.

+* Subsites, may define their own subroutes.

+* Authentication with many ready-to-use plugins (e-mail, Google, Facebook...).

+* Server middlewares (logging, gzip, JSON-P...).

+* Automatic deployment via keter.

+* And much more!

 Yesod ecosystem
 ---------------

 ### Team

+* Yesod was created by Michael Snoyman but currently is a work of many people.

+* About a dozen people have commit access to Yesod repos right now.

+* Many other contributors without commit access (yet!).

+* Very friendly community, come join us =).

+(Data from January 23rd, 2013.)

 ### Libraries

+* The Yesod Team maintains a lot of libraries, many of which are not Yesod-specific and are used elsewhere.

+* Some tracks of libraries:

+  * Persistent: core, mysql, postgresql, sqlite, mongoDB.

+  * Yesod: core, auth (+ plugins), form, persistent, json, default, platform.

+  * Shakespeare: core, css, js, text, hamlet.

+  * Conduit: core, attoparsec, base64, blaze-builder, crypto, http, network, pool, xml, zlib.

+  * WAI: wai, wai-app-static, wai-extra, warp, warp-tls.

+  * Others: cookie, clientsession, esqueleto, keter...

+* However, none of these libraries would exist without the awesome ecosystem that has been flourishing on the Haskell land!

 Blog example